proboscide99/Z80-MBC2-V/Software/CPM/CPM3_Custom_Bios/README.md

 The main changes are in files CHARIO.MAC (telnet device) and VDISK.MAC (Ram Disk).

-A ready-to-use disk image for CP/M 3.0 drive H: is available in the Software/Disk_Images section (it is the disk used on Z80-MBC2-V to develop this modified BIOS).
+Two ready-to-use disk images are available in the Software/Disk_Images section:

+Drive A: (CP/M 3.0 boot disk with patched BIOS)
+Drive H: (A copy of the drive used on Z80.MBC2-V for BIOS development)

 The ZPM3 version of the BIOS still provides the 61KB TPA achieved by agn453.